-- Just like for your knee or ankle you have ligaments that hold your fifth toe bones together.
-Sprain is damaging or possibly even a rupture of these ligaments.
-In extreme cases you can even have a dislocated fifth toe.
+- Just like for your knee or ankle, you have ligaments that hold your fifth toe bones together.
+A sprain is damaging or possibly even a rupture of these ligaments.
+In extreme cases, you can even have a dislocated fifth toe.

-- There are many different grades to these types of sprains, they range from irritation to a full sprain with rupture and dislocation of the toe.
+- There are many different grades for these types of sprains.
+They range from irritation to a full sprain with rupture and dislocation of the toe.

 - This could happen even without a broken pinky toe.
-But don’t worry if this were to happen you would very likely have some type of bruising or purple formation around this toe.
+But don’t worry.
+If this were to happen, you would likely have some bruising or purple formation around this toe.

 - The only way to confirm this for sure is to get an x-ray.

-- It you jammed it very hard, consider a sprain!
+- If you jammed it very hard, consider a sprain!